raghuladhitya/MLCode/README.md

 https://www.kaggle.com/code/viacheslavliashenko/mobile-price-prediction

-Fining the best suitable classifier using gridsearch class from scikit learn, testing all classifiers to get the best accuracy and predcting the test set
+Fining the best suitable classifier using gridsearch class from scikit learn, testing all classifiers to get the best accuracy and predicting the test set